MighTy-Weaver/mighty-weaver.github.io/_pages/about.md

 **The Hong Kong University of Science and Technology [(HKUST)](https://hkust.edu.hk/)**

 - Doctor of Philosophy in Computer Science and Engineering,  *Sep.
-2022 -- Jul.
+2022 -- Aug.
 2026 (Expected)*
 - Bachelor of Science in Computer Science and Mathematics,  *Sep.
 2018 -- Jun.
 2022*, *First Class Honors*

 ## Internship